JacobWPeterson/PostgresOnEC2/README.md

 <img src="https://github.com/JacobWPeterson/PostgresOnEC2/blob/main/Screengrabs/Outbound.png" alt="Outbound Rules"/>

 ### Connect to Instance
-1. From your new instance's main page, click connect in the upper right and navigate to the `SSH Client` tab
+1. From your new instance's main page, click connect in the upper right and navigate to the SSH Client tab
-2. **Ensure you copy the `chmod 400` command and run it in your terminal**
+2. *Copy the `chmod 400` command and run it in your terminal*
-* This hides your PEM key from public-access (i.e. non-users/non-owners).
+* This hides your PEM key from public-access (i.e. non-owners).
 To learn more about the chmod command and its octal system for representing read, write, and execute permissions, see <a href="https://www.linux.com/training-tutorials/understanding-linux-file-permissions/">Linux Tutorials</a> or the chmod entry on <a href="https://en.wikipedia.org/wiki/Chmod">Wikipedia</a>
 * Since PEM keys permit root access to the instance, you will also want to make sure you include the PEM key in your `.gitignore` file before pushing to GitHub
 * If you accidentally make your key public, then GitHub, AWS, or your terminal would likely alert you, but to delete it you can run: `aws ec2 delete-key-pair --key-name MyKeyPair` where `MyKeyPair` is the name of your PEM key. <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#troubleshoot-unprotected-key">AWS Documentation</a>
 3. Copy the 'ssh' prefixed command and run it in your terminal to connect to the instance